Master of Occupational Therapy

 2. All hours must be documented on the required Human Service/OT Observation Form and uploaded to OTCAS.

-3. Letters of professional/academic recommendations & evaluations
+3. 3 letters of professional/academic recommendations & evaluations

-4. Personal statement through the Occupational Therapist Centralized Application Service (OTCAS).
+4. Personal statement through the Occupational Therapist Centralized Application Service (OTCAS)

 • Interview with the Occupational Therapy Admissions Committee